 Marie Cooper’s Walking Play, ‘Unlocked’

-‘Unlocked’, inspired by my lockdown walks, by the riverside and Norwich Cathedral Quarter is part of the collection, and is also now up on the New Play Exchange.
+My audio play ‘Unlocked’ was inspired by my walking Norwich during the pandemic lockdown.
+Particularly the riverside area of the city and Norwich Cathedral Quarter.
+Unlocked is part of the Walking Plays collection, and is also now available on the New Play Exchange.

 Synopsis for Unlocked